Catholics fed up with liberalism will find inspiration in 1940s ‘Integrity magazine’ reprints

 “We tend to overly preach the natural law, especially in matters of social reform and economic planning,” she wrote in Integrity’s first issue.
 But “all these things the heathens do.”
 “A man does not, by becoming more and more zealous in the practice of natural virtue, grow into supernatural life.”
 “Are we trying to convert them to the Church via private property…?” she rhetorically asks

 “Western society is in an unprecedented mess...because we have been trying to run it without grace,” she continues.
 “The salvation of America will depend not on converting Americans to the idea of goodness and unselfishness.
 They take to it quite readily.
 But they must be converted to a sense of the life of grace, a desire to do penance, a love of solitude and quiet, a respect for contemplation.”
 Without grace "what is naturally good tends to become naturally bad, and what is naturally bad tends to become perverted…only grace can restore the harmony of our natures.”
-“The key to our control of ourselves and the world is our corporate submission to God.”

 The solution to the sickness of our time